As an Amazon Associate I earn from qualifying purchases.

 - 2 cups beef broth (no sugar added)

-Then pour in the tomato puree/sauce and mix until well combined.
+- Then pour in the tomato puree/sauce and mix until well combined.
 If you used whole tomatoes break them up with a spoon as you mix in.
 Now pour in the beef broth and stir until well combined.
 Over medium heat, bring the chili to a soft boil, then turn the heat down to low and simmer for 45 minutes.